Your area Not set — showing everywhere

 Addressed

-The speaker asked how the process works for meeting with department heads, specifically regarding the library.
-They wanted to know if they should be the ones to set up those meetings.
+The speaker asked for clarification on the process for meeting with department heads, specifically how a newly assigned member (Taylor) would be notified or set up meetings.
 Key concern

 Board response